egrosdou01/blog.grosdouli.dev/blog/2024-12-20-experimenting-with-vCluster-and-multitenancy/experimenting-vcluster-multitenancy.md

 In a [previous post](https://medium.com/@eleni.grosdouli/explore-multitenancy-with-vcluster-using-the-gitops-approach-96381d950372), we described how to install multiple virtual clusters in a [Civo](https://www.civo.com/) cloud environment with [vCluster](https://www.vcluster.com/).

-Today's post is an update of the older deployment interacting with our virtual clusters via a registered domain hosted in [Cloudflare](https://www.cloudflare.com/de-de/) and using a `LoadBalancer` service to achieve that.
+Today's post is an update of the older deployment interacting with virtual clusters via a registered domain hosted in [Cloudflare](https://www.cloudflare.com/de-de/) and using a `LoadBalancer` service to achieve that.
 Let's dive into it.

 <!--truncate-->